RAW vs. JPEG: Which Format Should You Use?

 Find out more: How to Use the Img2Go Chrome Extension Efficiently

-This lets you access Img2Go's image conversion features directly from your browser.
+This way you can seamlessly access Img2Go's image conversion features directly from your browser.
 It's a convenient addition that improves your image editing workflow.
 Try it today!